 • Properties with non-conforming structures and/or properties requiring additional research must be submitted for review.

-At Risk Grading Submittals
+At-Risk Grading Submittals

-At Risk submittals apply to preliminary grading and drainage only.
+At-Risk Grading submittals apply to preliminary grading and drainage only.
 This type of permit allows contractors to begin moving dirt and start rough grading activities only before a permit for improvement plans may be issued.
 Please refer to Scottsdale's Design Standards & Policies Manual (DSPM) for more information.

 View At-Risk Grading Requirements